 - Women’s literature

-- The Gothic Ideology: Religious Hysteria and Anti-Catholicism in Popular British Fiction, 1780-1880.
-New book forthcoming from Cardiff: University of Wales Press (distributed in USA by University of Chicago Press), 2014.
+- The Gothic Ideology: Religious Hysteria and Anti-Catholicism in British Popular Fiction, 1780-1880.
+Cardiff: University of Wales Press (distributed in USA by University of Chicago Press), 2014.

-- Editor and author, A Companion to the Brontës.
-Oxford: Blackwell Publishing, forthcoming 2014.
-Editor of volume and author of the Introduction and “The Brontës and the Gothic Tradition.”
+- Contributing Co-Editor with Deborah Morse and author, A Companion to the Brontës.
+Oxford: Blackwell Publishing, forthcoming 2015.
+Co-Editor of volume and author of “The Brontës and the Gothic Tradition.”

 - “Gothic Adaptation, 1765-1830.”
 In The Gothic World.
 Ed.
 Dale Townshend and Glennis Byron.
 London: Routledge, 2013, 185-198.